New Hope Center Expands Services to Families and Fellows!

 We discussed these issues at the Lamar County Homelessness Coalition and among other local shelter options.
 The Christians in Action men's shelter is always serving at their capacity.
 The Salvation Army does take families but cannot house them during the day.
 There were no long-term, transitional type services for "daddy families" or single men.

 The NHC Board of Directors approved the inclusion of families accompanied by fathers and single men.
 The eligibility criteria remain the same as always: applicants must pass drug and alcohol tests and background check (no convictions of a violent or sexual nature); must understand and agree to the expectations of the Transitional Program and participate in their own recovery from homelessness.
 New Hope has accommodations for elderly and disabled applicants and welcomes veterans.

-Battering Intervention Prevention and Anger Management Training Coming Soon through New Hope
+Battering Intervention Prevention and Anger Management Training Courses now Available through New Hope

 For more information, call Dawn at the New Hope Center at 903-783-0353.